vitejs/vite/packages/plugin-legacy/README.md

 Run `node --input-type=module -e "import {cspHashes} from '@vitejs/plugin-legacy'; console.log(cspHashes.map(h => 'sha256-'+h))"` to retrieve the value.
 -->

+Note that these values could change between minor versions.
+If you rely on these values, we recommend pinning the minor version using `~`.

 These values (without the `sha256-` prefix) can also be retrieved via

 ```js